cloudyuga/k8s-hard-way/01-Create-Certificates/labs.md

 ## Generating the Data Encryption Config and Key

-Kubernetes stores a variety of data including cluster state, application configurations, and secrets.
-Kubernetes supports the ability to [encrypt](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data) cluster data at rest.
+Kubernetes stores a variety of data including clINter state, application configurations, and secrets.
+Kubernetes supports the ability to [encrypt](https://kubernetes.io/docs/tasks/administer-clINter/encrypt-data) clINter data at rest.

-In this lab you will generate an encryption key and an [encryption config](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#understanding-the-encryption-at-rest-configuration) suitable for encrypting Kubernetes Secrets.
+In this lab you will generate an encryption key and an [encryption config](https://kubernetes.io/docs/tasks/administer-clINter/encrypt-data/#understanding-the-encryption-at-rest-configuration) suitable for encrypting Kubernetes Secrets.

 ### The Encryption Key